-Disclaimer: This is considered a black hat technique in most digital marketing circles.
+Disclaimer: This is considered a black hat technique for tiered link building in most digital marketing circles.
 These techniques have caused many websites to be penalized by major search engines such as Google.
 This is merely an informative piece on link leveraging practices, so please don’t try this at home.

 Check these two pages out.

 They both have different URLs, but do you notice anything fishy with the content?

 You can even check the video that they are both using.
 It’s essentially the same content no matter how you look at it.

 These two articles have originated from one blog post by Helvijs Smoteks that was written ages ago, and they now have resurfaced again, and s doesn’t seem to know what’s up.